top of page

 Q: DO YOU TREAT BABIES AND CHILDREN?

-A: At this moment in time I do not treat babies.
-Osteopathy is great for babies but I personally am waiting a little while longer until I start taking babies as patients.
+A: At this moment in time I do not have a lot of experience with babies but you are welcome to bring them in and if there is something that I think is out of my scope then I can refer out.
 I do treat children.
 Anyone under the age of 16 must be accompanied by a parent or guardian during the treatment.

 bottom of page